Fluocinonide

-Fluocinonide (sold under various brand names) is a potent glucocorticoid used topically as an anti-inflammatory agent for the treatment of skin disorders such as eczema and seborrhoeic dermatitis.
+Fluocinonide is a potent glucocorticoid used topically as an anti-inflammatory agent for the treatment of skin disorders such as eczema and seborrhoeic dermatitis.
 It relieves itching, redness, dryness, crusting, scaling, inflammation, and discomfort.

 A common potential adverse effect is skin atrophy (thinning of the skin).
-Systemic absorption of topical corticosteroids can produce reversible hypothalamic-pituitary-adrenal axis (HPA) suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria.

-In 2020, it was the 280th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2022, it was the 266th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Veterinary uses

 Fluocinonide is used in veterinary medicine.
 It is a treatment for allergies in dogs.
 Natural systemic cortisol concentrations can be suppressed for weeks after one week of topical exposure.